OxfordRSE/uniqplus_snake_project/steps/blank_screen.md

 pygame.quit()
 ```

-Note, to make the screen disappear you will have to run cntrl+c from the terminal.
+Note, to make the screen disappear you will have to run `Ctrl+c` from the terminal.

 ## Making a screen that we can exit